David Feuerwerker: Hebrew at the Baccalauréat

 He introduced Hebrew as a foreign language for the French Baccalauréat, in 1954.
 He was the sole examiner for the city of Paris.
 To this day, it is offered as an option worldwide.
 Among those who were examined by him, and who remember vividly the questions, was Haïm Brezis, the future member of the French Academy of Sciences (Académie des sciences; France) and of the National Academy of Sciences (USA).

 Famous contacts

 He was close to Pierre Mendès France, the former Prime Minister of France.
 He led the funerals of both his parents.
 He befriended and helped Aimé Pallière (1868–1949), who has remained as the Noahide (B'nei Noah) par excellence.

-Among the many Jewish leaders he met, two made an everlasting impression, Rabbi Avrohom Yeshaya Karelitz (1878–1953), the Chazon Ish, in Bnei Brak, Israel, and the Hassidic leader of Belz, Rabbi Aharon Rokeach (1877–1957), called Reb Arele, also, living in Israel.
+The many Jewish leaders he met included Rabbi Avrohom Yeshaya Karelitz (1878–1953), the Chazon Ish, in Bnei Brak, Israel, and the Hassidic leader of Belz, Rabbi Aharon Rokeach (1877–1957), called Reb Arele, also, living in Israel.

-After the Sinai War of 1956 Suez Crisis, when Moshe Dayan visited France, he represented the Jewish community, at a ceremony under the Arc of Triumph (Arc de Triomphe de l'Étoile), in Paris.
+After the Suez Crisis (Sinai War of 1956), when Moshe Dayan visited France, he represented the Jewish community, at a ceremony under the Arc of Triumph (Arc de Triomphe de l'Étoile), in Paris.

 He became the rabbi of the Synagogue 15 Rue Chasseloup-Laubat (15th arrondissement of Paris).